Location of Adventure

 Our Private Leaders

-Internal flights and train, accommodations, all meals from dinner on Day 1 to breakfast on Day 14 (except dinner on Days 7 and 10), drinking water throughout the trip, services of NHA Photo Expedition Leader (specific leaders subject to change), local guides and lodge staff, some gratuities, airport transfers on Day 1 and final day, kayaking at Fox Island, permits and entrance fees, all taxes.
+Train, accommodations, and all meals from dinner on Day 1 to breakfast on Day 14 (except dinner on Days 7 and 10), drinking water throughout the trip, services of NHA Photo Expedition Leader (specific leaders subject to change), local guides and lodge staff, some gratuities, airport transfers on Day 1 and final day, kayaking at Fox Island, permits and entrance fees, all taxes.

 The activities on our Alaska wildlife photography adventure are diverse.
 The longest required walk is two miles roundtrip over a relatively flat wooden boardwalk to Brooks Falls in Katmai, for the purpose of observing and photographing the brown bears.
 Trails surfaces for our various walks vary, from paved to uneven natural terrain.
 While all travelers must be able to walk at least two miles, some longer hikes are available for those who desire.
 Our kayaking activity on Fox Island involves paddling for approximately two hours in conditions that are typically quite calm.
 We stress that travelers are not required to participate in every activity, but all participants must be able to walk two miles.